15th Apr 2023

 functions, commonly used environment variables etc.

-scripts/auto.sh`.
-This can be done automatically if you are using `direnv`
+.
+This can be done automatically if you are using direnv

 other daily use commands.

 sourced.
-They should also not explicitly source `auto.sh` as `auto.sh` is meant
+They should also not explicitly source auto.sh

 only for shell access.
 If some common functionality is needed by both